hantsy/spring7-sandbox/docs/modularization.md

 We have discussed the [new Jackson 3 support in Spring 7 and Spring Boot 4](./jackson.md).

 In Spring Boot 3, using `RestClient` or `WebClient` required adding `spring-boot-starter-web` or `spring-boot-starter-webflux`, which introduced a sizable collection of dependencies and autoconfiguration overhead.
-Spring Boot 4 streamlines this by offering lightweight `spring-boot-starter-restclient` and `spring-boot-starter-webclient` modules that include only the necessary client libraries and their associated configurations.
+Spring Boot 4 streamlines this by offering the lightweight `spring-boot-starter-restclient` and `spring-boot-starter-webclient` modules, which include only the necessary client libraries and their associated configurations.

-Now let's examine Spring Boot 4's enhanced `RestClient` and `WebClient` capabilities more thoroughly.
+Now, let's examine Spring Boot 4's enhanced `RestClient` and `WebClient` capabilities more thoroughly.

 ## Spring Web Client Modules